sdondley/ClimateChangeChat/Steve Dondley.md

     - [Music](#music)
     - [Podcasts](#podcasts)
     - [Gurus I Like](#gurus-i-like)

-# About Steve Dondley

-Steve Dondley maintains this [blog](/) and [digital garden (aka "Notes")](/notes/).
-The subject matter is primarily focused on sharing technical knowledge and a futile attempt at returning the favor to all of those who have done the same.
-I spice it up a bit with commentary on politics, news and other sociological phenomena.

 ## Who is Steve Dondley?
 I am the owner and founder of [Prometheus Labor